-- (a) Reducing pedestrian/vehicle conflict and improving pedestrian safety; - (b) Enhancing the appearance of the town centre through careful design and selection of appropriate surfacing and street furniture; - (c) Under-grounding of overhead cables, where feasible; - (d) Promoting the retention and enhancement of traditional shop fronts; and - (e) Safeguarding the structure and appearance of heritage buildings by reducing the impact of vehicles.
+- (a) Making the town more pedestrian friendly by reducing pedestrian/vehicle conflict and improving pedestrian safety; - (b) Enhancing the appearance of the town centre through careful design and selection of appropriate surfacing and street furniture; - (c) Under-grounding of overhead cables, where feasible; - (d) Promoting the retention and enhancement of traditional shop fronts; and - (e) Safeguarding the structure and appearance of heritage buildings by reducing the impact of vehicles.

-- (a) To improve signage to existing car parks (especially on The Quay); - (b) To pursue a streetscape improvement initiative as resources permit, with particular emphasis on the town centre core (Low Street, Pipe Street, Market Street and The Quay), The Mall and Maudlin Street between the Garda Station and Chapel Lane junction, and along Mill Street, including rationalised on-street parking; pedestrian crossing facilities; improved surfaces, street furniture, street lighting and signage; undergrounding of cables; and street tree planting; - (c) To improve or relocate the existing public toilets on Low Street; - (d) To provide additional and improved litter bins in strategic locations and to maintain, or to make arrangements for, the maintenance of existing bins, and to implement the provisions of the Litter Management Plan; - (e) To explore proposals for lighting the bridge, with consideration to the Floodlighting Policies in the CDP Section 8.4.4; and - (f) To continue to support the Tidy Towns committee and other local development groups in the maintenance and improvements to the town centre and the waterfront.
+- (a) Improve signage to existing car parks (especially on The Quay); - (b) Pursue a streetscape improvement initiative as resources permit, with particular emphasis on the town centre core (Low Street, Pipe Street, Market Street and The Quay), The Mall and Maudlin Street between the Garda Station and Chapel Lane junction, and along Mill Street, including rationalised on-street parking; pedestrian crossing facilities; improved surfaces, street furniture, street lighting and signage; under-grounding of cables; and street tree planting; - (c) Improve or relocate the existing public toilets on Low Street; - (d) Explore proposals for lighting the bridge, with consideration to the Floodlighting Policies in the CDP Section 8.4.4; and - (e) Continue to support the Tidy Towns committee and other local development groups in the maintenance and improvements to the town centre and the waterfront.